What is Schutzhund?

 the dog to track footsteps over mixed terrain, change direction and show absolute

 accuracy and commitment to finding the track.
+It must also find dropped articles and

 indicate their locations to the handler.
 Often this is done under less than ideal